-Treatment For Stress Fractures
+Managing Stress Fractures

-Podiatrists at East Coast Podiatry are specialised in performing advanced treatment modalities such as EMTT or SIS which can be used to speed up bone healing and encourage tissue regeneration.
+Podiatrists at East Coast Podiatry are specialised in performing advanced management modalities such as EMTT or SIS which can be used to speed up bone healing and encourage tissue regeneration.
 Fractures should always be offloaded for optimum healing results.